 Students will attend clinical orientation for the approximately 6 weeks of the semester.
 These classes will be held on campus for approximately 8 hours total, twice/week.
-The weekly clinical hours will be approximately 18-20 hours/week.
+The weekly clinical hours will be approximately 16 -18 hours/week for remaining 10 weeks of the semester.